 Athens is a very popular backpacker destination.
-Thanks to its affordability and impressive history you will find travelers of all types exploring their way throughout the city at all times of the year.
+Thanks to its affordability and impressive history you will find travelers of all types exploring their way throughout the city at all times of the year, from backpackers to solo travelers in Athens, and families.
 It is the perfect European destination and it does not take too much research to see how easy it is to go backpacking Athens on a budget.

 In this backpacking Athens on a budget travel guide, I will let you in on all the top things to do in Athens, the best attractions, where to sleep, eat and more!

 Backpacking Athens On A Budget: Everything You Need To Know!

 Athens is a sprawling city so you could spend much time here and still not see everything.
 There are numerous historic sights and gorgeous views and you can easily head toward the coast for a beach getaway.
 Personally, we spent 3 days in Athens, though if I am to be honest one of these days was a write-off due to jetlag.
 Leaving us with only two days we decided to take a few tours to make the most of our short period backpacking Athens.

 Though if you have plenty of time I recommend spending anywhere from three days to five days exploring Athens while in Greece.
 This will allow you plenty of time to explore some of the historic beauty and explore those hidden parts.
 Though, no worries if you are only spending one day in Athens, you have just got to make the most out of your time!

 If you are spending longer in Greece you may decide to stay the shorter amount of time in Athens and spend some more time on the islands.
 From the sheer cliffs of Santorini, beaches in Mykonos, and beautiful hotels in Milos.